luisbocanegra/linux-guide-split-audio-ports/README.md

 ## The final result

+If you follow until [part 2](https://github.com/luisbocanegra/linux-guide-split-audio-ports#3-splitting-for-simultaneous-playback-with-alsa-firmware-patch-for-different-applications-on-each-port)

 - Allow selecting and playing audio from the internal speakers while a wired output is connected

-- Play different audio streams on each card port, simultaneously
+If you follow till the end

 - Have a separate audio sink for each output
+- Play different audio streams on each card port, simultaneously (e.g. Spotify on speakers and Firefox on Headphones)

 ![pavucontrol with multistreaming enabled](pics/linux-full-multistreaming.png) **Note:** The program used in above screenshots is `pavucontrol`

 ## Requirements

 - PipeWire
+- alsa-card-profiles
 - alsa-utils
+- alsa-tools
 - pavucontrol (optional)

 ## 1 Preparations, analyze how the card appears on Linux